Screen#

 set pen / font color on screen#

-The set pen / font color on screen block sets the pen color used for drawing lines, shapes, and text on the robot’s screen.
+The set pen / font color on screen stack block sets the color of text, pixels, lines, and shape outlines.

 set pen / font color to [red v] on screen